Aliases for COPE Gene

 Previous GeneCards Identifiers for COPE Gene

 The product of this gene is an epsilon subunit of coatomer protein complex.
 Coatomer is a cytosolic protein complex that binds to dilysine motifs and reversibly associates with Golgi non-clathrin-coated vesicles.
 It is required for budding from Golgi membranes, and is essential for the retrograde Golgi-to-ER transport of dilysine-tagged proteins.
 Coatomer complex consists of at least the alpha, beta, beta', gamma, delta, epsilon and zeta subunits.
 Alternatively spliced transcript variants encoding different isoforms have been identified. [provided by RefSeq, Jul 2008]

 GeneCards Summary for COPE Gene

 COPE (Coatomer Protein Complex Subunit Epsilon) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Golgi-to-ER retrograde transport.
+Among its related pathways are wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF) and Golgi-to-ER retrograde transport.
 GO annotations related to this gene include structural molecule activity.